SummaryRead the full fact sheet

 - Treatments provided by physiotherapists, osteopaths, chiropractors or remedial masseurs can generally help neck pain.

 The neck supports the head.
-It is made up of seven bones (vertebrae) stacked one on top of the other.
-The vertebrae are connected by two facet joints and a disc.
+It is made up of 7 bones (vertebrae) stacked one on top of the other.
+The vertebrae are connected by 2 facet joints and a disc.
 The vertebrae are also bound together with ligaments.
 Muscles provide movement and vital support for all structures of the neck.

 Treatment for neck pain

-- information on how to look after your neck to prevent unnecessary strains from work and everyday activities
+- suggestions on how to look after your neck to prevent unnecessary strains from work and everyday activities

-- specific exercise programs to retrain and then strengthen the neck muscles
+- exercise programs to retrain and strengthen the neck muscles and encourage movement

 - posture training exercises

 Poor sitting or working postures may contribute to neck pain by putting extra strain on the joints and muscles.

 Sitting and working with the shoulders slouched and chin poking forward, such as when working for many hours on a computer, may strain the neck as may playing with devices with your head down for long periods of time.

 Sleeping on your stomach with your head turned around to breathe may also be a strain on your neck.

 Suggestions on how to prevent posture-related neck pain include: